-Can Too Foundation has agreed positions on the following health and wellbeing topics based on our values, expertise and experience as an organisation.
-This has been established over 15 years of supporting the community to become fitter and healthier and funding crucial cancer research.
+The Can Too Foundation has agreed positions on the following health and wellbeing topics based on our values, expertise and experience as an independent health promotion organisation.
+This has been established over 15 years of supporting over 17,000 members of the community to become fitter and healthier and funding crucial cancer research.

-Can Too Foundation will regularly update these position statements and add additional statements over time.
-If you have any feedback or comments on these statements then please reach out to us at firstname.lastname@example.org
+Can Too Foundation will regularly update and expand on these position statements.
+If you have any feedback or comments on this content, please reach out to us at: firstname.lastname@example.org

 Mental Health and Wellbeing

-At least one in five Australians aged 16-85 experience a mental illness in any year (
+At least one in five Australians aged 16 to 85 will experience a mental illness in any year.

 Mental health and wellbeing are major and growing issues, which will likely become more challenging as Australia confronts the ongoing economic and health effects of the current COVID-19 pandemic.